 While Jupiter shines at a magnitude of -1.97 during the event, Saturn will be far less bright at magnitude +0.63.

-Find out more about stellar magnitudes with our guide on measuring stars’ brightness.
+Find out more about the brightness of stars with our guide to stellar magnitude.

 When is the next great conjunction?